THE DREAMER PROJECT

 The Dreamer Project is not a finished system.
 It is a method in progress, shaped by experiment.
 What unites it is a simple claim: if consciousness is fundamental, then it should not only change the way we see our lives, but our lives themselves.

 This is not just an inward practice.
-It is an evolving study in creative consciousness — a process that, over time, may reveal patterns of benefit and even new insights into the nature of mind.
+It is an evolving study in creative consciousness — a process that, over time, may suggest patterns of benefit and open new ways of seeing mind.
 The method grows as the experiment continues.

 Tuning